Decorating & Design

 A Personality-Packed Hotel Suite

 Tommy redesigned a pint-size hotel room (room 303, the Lucky Stryke room) in Toronto’s Gladstone Hotel with sophisticated style and a spotlight on art.
-“I photographed these bar, nightclub and restaurant matchbooks that nod to Toronto’s queer history, drew them and colored them vividly so they’d stand out in the space,” he says.
+“I photographed these bar, nightclub and restaurant matchbooks that nod to Toronto’s queer history, drew them and coloured them vividly so they’d stand out in the space,” he says.

 “As a frequent flyer and longtime lodger, I know the value of a designated desk area,” says Tommy.
 “When designing a modestly sized space the best way to include a work surface is to build it in.”